Consolidation Agent

 Consolidated reporting and ESEF iXBRL tagging - SEC 10-K + UK Annual Report + EU ESEF Generate consolidated balance sheet, P&L, comprehensive income, equity rollforward, cash flow statement and notes - tagging financial statements per ESEF iXBRL Regulation 2018/815 (EU listed), SEC EDGAR XBRL (US filers), HMRC iXBRL (UK CT600), with primary financial statement detailed tagging plus block tagging of notes?
 Rules Engine Auditor

-Deterministic tag application from ESEF taxonomy + IFRS Foundation + US GAAP FASB Taxonomy; Workiva Wdesk + IRIS Carbon + ParsePort standard for ESEF compliance; ESMA technical guidance 2022 + 2024 mandates extended notes tagging; PCAOB AS 2110 substantive testing on iXBRL data integrity emerging focus area
+Deterministic tag application from the ESEF, IFRS Foundation, and US GAAP FASB taxonomies.
+Workiva Wdesk, IRIS Carbon, and ParsePort are standard for ESEF compliance; ESMA technical guidance from 2022 and 2024 mandates extended notes tagging; and PCAOB AS 2110 substantive testing on iXBRL data integrity is an emerging focus area.

 Decision Record